sygad/IR-Beam-Sensor/README.md

 **1. Configuring the Wemos with Tasmota**
 - Ensure your MQTT server is setup in HA
 - Obtain the IP address of the newly flashed Tasmota Wemos device from your router
-- Go the IP address of the new Tasmota device and configure MQTT
+- Go to the IP address of the new Tasmota device to configure MQTT

   _Configure MQTT on Tasmota_
   - Main Menu > Configuration > Configure MQTT